hezaaron/social-coding/README.md

 `npm start`

-Fire up a web browser and goto `http://localhost:4200` You will be directed to a login page.
+Fire up a web browser and navigate to `http://localhost:4200` You will be directed to a login page.

 username: hezaaron+01@gmail.com